RyanorMinyen/Fifty/README.md

 # FiftyFive

-Fifty is an AI project for CIS667.
+FiftyFive is an AI project for CIS667.
 Instead of aiming for 21 like blackjack, Fifty raises the number to 55 so to experiment with deeper search tree.

 # Contributor